 You can build your firm in a number of ways.
 These categories can be used to categorize business growth:

-With organic growth, a business increases by using its own internal resources and internal activities.
-As opposed to having to look for outside resources to support expansion, this.
+With organic growth, a business achieves scale by using its own internal resources and internal activities, as opposed to having to look for outside resources to support expansion.

 Making production more effective so you can produce more in a shorter amount of time, which results in increased revenue, is an example of organic growth.
 Utilizing organic growth has the advantage of relying on self-sufficiency and preventing debt if it can be funded from the operating cash flow of the business.
 Furthermore, the greater revenue brought about by organic growth might eventually be used to finance more strategic growth strategies.
 We’ll go over that afterwards.

 Creating strategies for long-term corporate growth is part of strategic growth.
 Creating a new product or creating a marketing plan to appeal to a new market are two examples of strategic growth.

 In contrast to spontaneous growth, these initiatives frequently need a large investment of time and money.
 In order to raise the necessary funds for future strategic expansion initiatives, businesses frequently start with an organic strategy before they consider M&A opportunities.

 Internal business process optimization is the goal of an internal growth strategy.
 This technique is dependent on businesses utilizing their own internal resources, much like organic growth.
 The key to any internal growth strategy is making the best use of the resources already at hand.

-Cutting excessive spending and running a leaner organization by automating some of its activities instead of recruiting new personnel could be examples of internal growth.
-Internal growth can be more difficult since it pushes businesses to consider how their operations can be enhanced and made more effective rather than concentrating on external variables like expanding into new markets.
+Cutting excessive spending and running a leaner organization by automating some of its activities instead of recruiting new personnel could be examples of internal growth enablers.
+Internal growth is often more difficult, since it pushes businesses to consider how their operations can be enhanced and made more effective rather than concentrating on external variables like expanding into new markets.